Acerca de

 Once a Neighbourhood Plan is 'made' (or adopted) it has the same weight and strength as the Wiltshire Local Plan.

-The existing Neighbourhood plan is current until 2026, so a new one needs to be published before then to ensure the community can still influence planning decisions.
-SInce we made our last plan there has been a lot of learning about how to get the most out of having one and so the new one will be stronger and be even more effective.
+The first edition of the Calne Community Neighbourhood Plan (CCNP) is dated to 2026.
+By updating to a second edition of the Plan, we can ensure the community can still influence planning decisions.
+You can download the first CCNP on the Plan documents page.
+Since we made our last plan there has been a lot of learning about how to get the most out of having one and so the new one will be stronger and be even more effective.

-There’s a group of about 15 local people from different walks of life and with different experiences and skill sets involved in leading the plan review and being members of the Steering Group.
+There was a group of about 15 local people from different walks of life and with different experiences and skill sets involved in leading the plan review and being members of the Steering Group.
 Some of the group are local councillors who also have the role of updating Calne Town Council and Calne Without Parish Council.
+All steering group meetings have been minuted.
+You can read the minutes by following this link.

 Government grant funding is being used and supplemented by Calne Town and Calne Without Parish Community Infrastructure Levy (CIL) funding.
-Wiltshire Council provides technical advice and practical support, as well as paying for examination and referendum if needed.
+Wiltshire Council provides technical advice and practical support, as well as paying for examination and referendum.

-What happens to the plan if/when Calne Without Parish no longer exists?
+What happens to the plan when Calne Without Parish no longer exists?

 A neighbourhood plan can’t stop new housing but with one, we, the community: